Current research students

-Gerard Gill is a PhD student at the Centre, having completed his Masters there in 2010, and a double bachelor’s degree in Politics and Film in 2008.
-He is currently studying what effect the increasing use of Information and Communication Technologies (ie. social media) may have on the power relations between governments and activists.
-He is also the Human Rights and Development Network coordinator at Amnesty International WA, where he is seeking to strengthen ties between NGOs in the Perth community.
+Gerard Gill completed his PhD in 2017, having completed his Masters in 2010, and a double bachelor’s degree in Politics and Film in 2008.
+His thesis titled, Social Movements and ICTs: Addressing Complexity and Contingency, studied what effect the increasing use of Information and Communication Technologies (ie. social media) may have on the power relations between governments and activists.
+He has also worked as the Human Rights and Development Network coordinator at Amnesty International WA, where he sought to strengthen ties between NGOs in the Perth community.

-Katie’s journey to date has included experiences of working as a social worker, child rights advocate and public policy officer.
-She has combined this work experience with life experiences including travelling and living in different cultures, becoming a mother and a passion for yoga.
-She currently works as a Senior Policy Officer with the Department for Child Protection in Western Australia.
+Katie’s journey includes experiences of working as a social worker, child rights advocate and public policy officer.
+She combined this work experience with life experiences including travelling and living in different cultures, becoming a mother and a passion for yoga.

-Katie’s research topic, Contemporary yoga practice and the universality of a human rights culture – linking practice with theory, is the culmination of personal experiences of growth and transformation while completing a Masters of Human Rights at the CHRE and practising yoga with dedication.
+Katie’s research topic, Modern yoga practice and human rights as reflective embodied experience, was the culmination of personal experiences of growth and transformation while completing a Masters of Human Rights at the CHRE and practising yoga with dedication.
 Katie has an interest in alternative cultural understandings of human rights to the more normative western legal understanding.
 Her fascination with alternatives to universal expressions of human rights stems from the idea that to be of meaning to humanity, human rights need to be understood in the everyday interactions between individuals and communities.

-Yirga’s PhD work investigated the policy priorities of the Ethiopian education system in light of the views, values and experiences of Ethiopian students and their communities.
+Yirga’s PhD, completed in 2014, work investigated the policy priorities of the Ethiopian education system in light of the views, values and experiences of Ethiopian students and their communities.
 Using observational, dialogical, and archival data from Ethiopia, the study analyses how the interplay of contradictory meanings enacted through the message systems of tradition and modern education support power relations in the country.
-The study titled Pedagogising Traditions: Knowledge and the Purpose of Education in Ethiopia will provide fresh insights into the purpose and relevance of modern education in Ethiopia.
-It will also increase our understanding of how forces of globalisation cut through traditional and cultural spaces using the formal channels of the state, and what realities this process holds for people in places like Ethiopia.
+The study titled From Kingdom to Elitdom: Tradition and the Question of Relevant Education in Ethiopia provides fresh insights into the purpose and relevance of modern education in Ethiopia.
+It also increases our understanding of how forces of globalisation cut through traditional and cultural spaces using the formal channels of the state, and what realities this process holds for people in places like Ethiopia.
 Yirga completed his Bachelor of Laws at Addis Ababa University in Ethiopia, and Master of Human Rights at Curtin University’s Centre for Human Rights Education.
 He has significant experience from working with non-government organisations that work to empower young people in Ethiopia and was a Law lecturer at Unity University College in Addis Ababa.